A guide to tropical modifications: Structural theorems about tropical modification

-Note that in general the slopes of $f$ on $\iota(M)$ does not coincide with slopes of $\iota^*(f)$ on $M$ (Example~\ref{ex_stability}).
+Note that, in general, the slopes of \(f\) along \(\iota(M)\) do not coincide with the slopes of \(\iota^*(f)\) on \(M\); see Example~\ref{ex_stability}.
 From now on we consider tropical functions which have frozen points, the motivation is explained in the following definition.

-\begin{definition} A principal divisor $P$ on an abstract tropical variety $M$ is called {\it subordinate to} a principal divisor $Q$ (we write $P\prec Q$), which is defined by a tropical meromorphic function $f$ with frozen points, if $P$ can be defined by a tropical meromorphic function $h$, which satisfies $h\leq f$ everywhere and $h=f$ at the points where $f$ is frozen. \end{definition}
+\begin{definition} A principal divisor $P$ on an abstract tropical variety $M$ is called {\it subordinate to} a principal divisor $Q$ (we write $P\prec Q$), which is defined by a tropical meromorphic function $f$ with frozen points, if $P$ can be defined by a tropical meromorphic function $h$, which satisfies $h\leq f$ everywhere and $h=f$ at the points where $f$ is frozen. \end{definition} Thus a subordinate divisor is obtained by replacing the tropical function \(f\) by a smaller tropical meromorphic function \(h\), while keeping \(h=f\) on the frozen locus.
+In the intersection problem, \(f\) is the pullback of the tropical equation defining the stable intersection, and \(h\) records the possible cancellations in a lift.

-\begin{remark} It is straightforward to verify that the fact of being subordinate depends only on $P,Q$, and does not depend on particular choice of $f,h$ as long as the sets of frozen points in $M$ is fixed. \end{remark}
+\begin{remark} On a compact connected tropical curve, after fixing the frozen locus, the condition is invariant under adding the same constant to both defining functions.
+In higher-dimensional or noncompact settings, one should regard the frozen locus and the chosen defining function \(f\), up to the appropriate additive ambiguity, as part of the data. \end{remark}